ai-solution-eng/ai-solution-demos/archived-demos/README.md

 ##  AI Solution Archived Demos

 This folder contains older demos that may have been superseded by more recent ones, or are planned to be so.
-It also contains miscelleanous vertical agnostic demos that implement specific use cases with narrow applications.

 **We do not guarantee support for these demos.**